MicrosoftDocs/win32/desktop-src/DNS/microsoftdns-cache-getdistinguishedname.md

 ---
 title: GetDistinguishedName method of the MicrosoftDNS_Cache class
-description: The GetDistinguishedName method retrieves the distinguished name for the zone. ms.assetid: 976858ec-f376-47e6-90b0-d946a1256c82
+description: The GetDistinguishedName method retrieves the distinguished name for the zone. | GetDistinguishedName method of the MicrosoftDNS_Cache class ms.assetid: 976858ec-f376-47e6-90b0-d946a1256c82
 keywords:
 - GetDistinguishedName method DNS